pjvds/born2code.net-backup/_drafts/creating_scala_support.md

 ## The box

-A box is an machine that provides a context to execute the build pipeline.
-For example, if you have a Scala project, you want to run your pipeline in a context that runs the JVM, Scala, SBT and other tools that you need.
-Not all tools need to be present in that context.
+A box is a virtual machine that is used to execute the build and deploy pipeline.
+Wercker provides boxes for different programming environments like python, ruby and nodejs.
+A box consists of an operating system and packages, for example, the ruby box consists of ubuntu 12.04, ruby 1.9.3 and other packages that are common for ruby development like webkitserver.

-Wercker highly encourages her users to create boxes and to share them with the community.
-What is better than creating a box for yourself and share it with others.
-This allows others to provide valuable feedback and even come with improvements.
-Creating a box is easy.
-It is nothing more than a simple yaml-file that contains the definition.
+Because wercker cannot create boxes for all possible situations they give users the option to create boxes themself.
+Creating a box is easy, in fact, it is nothing more than a simple yaml-file.
 This means you do not need to install any software to create your own box.
-Contributing to an existing box is also easy and users can leverage all the power from social coding platforms like Github and Bitbucket.
+Also contributing to an existing box is rather easy and users can leverage all the power from social coding platforms like Github and Bitbucket.

+Let's start by creating the first part of the `wercker-box.yml` file that just contains the basic properties of the box.

+	name: scala
+	version: 0.0.1
+	type: main

+The box is named `scala` and has a version of `0.0.1` to define we are still just experimenting.
+The type property is set to `main`, which defines that this box should be used to execute a build and deployment pipeline.
+The other possible value would have been `service`, which we would have used if we were creating a service box, like: MySQL, RabbitMQ or MongoDB.

+Because a lot of boxes have quite some things in comon

+For the Scala box I have the following requirements:

+* Ubuntu 12.04 LTS
+* OpenJDK 7
+* Scala 2.10

+I also want some packages to be available that are pretty common for software development in general, like: build-essentials, curl, git-core and imagemagick.

-	apt-get install openjdk-7-jre -qq
+	apt-get install openjdk-7-jdk -qq

 	sudo wget http://www.scala-lang.org/downloads/distrib/files/scala-2.10.0.tgz
 	tar zxvf scala-2.10.0.tgz